Digital-Identity-Labs/mdqt/README.md

 ### Verifying metadata

-If you have enabled verification by installing `xmldsig` and have downloaded and checked a suitable certificate for your MDQ server, you can require verification by passing they `verify-with` flag and the path of your certificate
+If you have enabled verification by installing `xmldsig` (and have downloaded and checked a suitable certificate for your MDQ server) you can require verification by passing they `verify-with` flag with the path of your certificate.

     $ mdqt get --verify-with myfederation.pem https://indiid.net/idp/shibboleth